malloydata/malloydata.github.io/docs/_src/setup/gcloud.md

 # Setting up Malloy in Google Cloud IDE
-Google Cloud customers have access to a built in integrated development environment (IDE).
+Google Cloud customers have access to a built-in integrated development environment (IDE).
 Malloy in its various forms can run in this environment access data in BigQuery, Postgres or DuckDB.
 Running Malloy here only takes a few clicks.

 ## 1) Launch the Google Cloud Shell

 Goto https://shell.cloud.google.com

 ## 2) Install Malloy Extension, Examples and Composer
 The command below will install Malloy into your cloud shell account.
 Run the following command and replace [PROJECT_ID] with a project where you have permissions to run BigQuery queries (if you open a BigQuery console, you should see the project name on the top line).

 ```
 curl -sL \